Western false front architecture

 Western false front architecture or false front commercial architecture is a type of commercial architecture used in the Old West of the United States.
-Often used on two-story buildings, the style includes a vertical facade with a square top, often hiding a gable roof.
+Often used on two-story buildings, the style includes a false front facade often hiding a gable roof.

-The goal for the architecture is to project an image of stability and success, while in fact a business owner may not have invested much in a building that might be temporary.
+The goal for buildings in this style is to project an image of stability and success, while in fact a business owner may not have invested much in a building that might be temporary.
+By emulating the rectangular profile of buildings in eastern North American cities, the style attempted to lend a more settled, urban feel to small frontier towns.

 Four defining characteristics have been suggested: